Genetics of Diabetes, beta-cell biology

-The obesity epidemic is evoking a parallel epidemic in metabolic diseases, including diabetes, cardiovascular disease, hypertension, fatty liver, and neurological diseases.
+The obesity epidemic is evoking a parallel epidemic in metabolic diseases, including diabetes, cardiovascular disease, hypertension, fatty liver, neurological diseases, and kidney failure.
 Genetic factors contribute to these diseases and obesity acts as a stressor that elicits phenotypes that might otherwise be silent.
 Our laboratory uses genetics to identify novel causal and responsive genes leading to metabolic diseases.

 Diabetes results from an absolute or a relative insulin deficiency.
-Pancreatic ß-cells sense blood glucose and respond by secreting insulin.
+Pancreatic β-cells sense blood glucose and respond by secreting insulin.
 Insulin lowers blood glucose by promoting its clearance from the circulation and by inhibiting gluconeogenesis.
-In type 1 diabetes, there is an absolute insulin deficiency due to autoimmune destruction of the cells that produce insulin, the pancreatic ß-cells.
+In type 1 diabetes, there is an absolute insulin deficiency due to autoimmune destruction of the cells that produce insulin, the pancreatic β-cells.
 However, in type 2 diabetes, there is an increased requirement for insulin, caused by a dampened response to the hormone, coupled with a failure to meet this increased requirement.
 We study the mechanisms by which β-cells sense glucose and trigger insulin secretion.